Bers' simultaneous uniformization and the intersection of Poincare holonomy varieties: Introduction

-Bers' simultaneous uniformization theorem is a consequence of the measurable Riemann mapping theorem, and it is important that the domain $\Omega^+ \sqcup \Omega^-$ is a (full measure) subset of $\CP^1$.
-In general, developing maps of $\CP^1$-structures are not embeddings, and Bers' proof does not apply to the other components of $\BB$.
-In fact, Theorem \ref{GeneralizedQF} implies the simultaneous uniformization theorem, without any aid of the measurable Riemann mapping theorem (\S \ref{SimultaneousUniformization}).
+Bers' simultaneous uniformization theorem is a consequence of the measurable Riemann mapping theorem.
+It thus is important that the domain $\Omega^+ \sqcup \Omega^-$ is a (full measure) subset of $\CP^1$.
+However, in general, developing maps of $\CP^1$-structures are not embeddings, and Bers' proof does not apply to the other components of $\BB$.
+In fact, Theorem \ref{GeneralizedQF} implies the simultaneous uniformization theorem (\S \ref{SimultaneousUniformization}).
+Thus we reprove Bers' theorem genuinely from a complex analytic viewpoint, without any quasi-conformal deformation theory.